bjornswenson/RxLua/doc/README.md

 ---

+#### `:unsubscribe()`

+Unsubscribes all subscriptions that were added to this CompositeSubscription and removes them from this CompositeSubscription.

+---

 #### `:add(subscriptions)`

 Adds one or more Subscriptions to this CompositeSubscription.
+If this subscription has already unsubscribed, then any added subscriptions will be immediately disposed.

 | Name | Type | Default | Description |
 |------|------|---------|-------------|